Overview and key figures

 The versatility and limitless nature of design make it an extremely dynamic domain, which makes it difficult for the Culture Monitor to provide comparable and unambiguous figures.
 For instance, current labour market figures - from the Creative Industry Monitor and CBS - are incompatible because of the different scope and data categories.
 To paint a conclusive picture of, for example, the labour market of the design sector, unambiguous figures would be needed, which furthermore extend to the other sectors in which design is active - think trade, industry and care.

-The interviews conducted also reveal that the infrastructure for the design field is deficient in certain aspects: for instance, there are few presentation venues or institutions for design, and there is insufficient communication between clients and designers.
+The discussions held in 2023 (see accountability) also show that the infrastructure for the design field is inadequate in certain aspects: for example, there are few presentation places or institutions for design, and there is insufficient connection between clients and designers.

 Want to know more about the Design domain?